Slovak Cuvac: Description

-The body of Slovak Cuvac is slightly longer than higher.
-Strong and straight ridge goes – way to lower back – a little bit sloped.
-Strong square butt is slightly sloped, too.
-The low-placed tail is worn hanging, reaching hock joints.
-Chest reaching to elbow joint and chest's width can compared to circa one quarter of scapula's height.
-Ribs are well rounded and achieving long back.
-Belly and flanks are slightly pulled.
-Long scapulas are slant laid.
-The Slovak Cuvac has straight legs placed vertically to his body and well angled.
-The front paws are compact, rounded.
-The back paws are a little bit longer.
-The neck is as long as head.
+The body of Slovak Cuvac is slightly longer than it is high.
+The breed's spinal ridge is noted to be strong and slightly sloped.
+The tail hangs low, reaching the animal's hock joints.
+The Cuvac's ribs reach the elbow joint and are well rounded, with the belly and flanks are slightly pulled.
+The Slovak Cuvac has straight legs that are placed vertically to its body and well angled.
+The Cuvac's paws are compact and rounded, with the hind paws being slightly longer than the front paws.
+Their necks are roughly as long as their head.

-The wide and elongated skull is a little bit arched, but the top of the head is flat.
-With side view are straight line of top of the head and straight line of nose's ridge parallel.
-The stop is well apparent.
-The supra-orbital arcs are marked, the frontal groove is flat.
-The wide and heavy mouth is slightly narrowed to top of the nose and is a little bit shorter than the skull.
-The lips fit tightly.
-The ears are placed high, reclined and fitted tightly to the head.
-The ear points are rounded.
+Their wide and elongated skulls are slightly arched, but the top of their heads are flat.
+The Cuvac's wide and heavy mouth is slightly narrowed to top of the nose and is slightly shorter than the skull.
+Their ears are placed high, reclined and fitted tightly to the head, and feature rounded ear points.
 The eyes are oval shaped with caps fitting closely, straight placed at the head.
-The Cuvac has scissors occlusion.
+The Cuvac's jaws feature a scissors occlusion.

-The fur is dense and rich, centre parting at the ridge is not allowed.
-Covering hair, which is constituted by hair with 5–15 cm length, completely covers the shorter, dense and soft undercoat.
-Male dogs have collar around the neck.
-The fur is pure white.
-A yellowish tinge by ears is permissible, but not desirable.
-The eyes are brown.
-Muzzle, lips edges and eyelids, like the paw pads, are black.
+The Slovak Cuvac's fur is dense and rich; centre parting at the ridge is not allowed according to breed standards.
+Covering fur, which is constituted by fur with 5–15 cm length, completely covers the shorter, dense and soft undercoat.
+Males are known to have a thick collar of fur around the neck.
+A Cuvac's fur is always pure white; a yellowish tinge by ears is permissible, but not desirable.
+Their eyes are brown, and their muzzles, lips, and eyelids, like the paw pads, are black.

 Appearance

 The breed is an animal of imposing stature.
 It has a large head, half of which is taken up by the nasal canal.
 It has strong jaws, with a scissors bite.
-The oval-shaped eyes are dark and lively.
+Their oval-shaped eyes are dark and lively.
 The ears are long and hanging while carried on the sides of the head.
 The tail is thickly furred, and it hangs down when the dog is at rest.
 The coat is completely white, and the hair can be as much as 4 in long.